CoderSsVartak/password_generator/password_generator/Database/README.md

-A folder with all the operations involving database
+A folder with all the operations involving database.

 In database.py file, make sure to add your db credentials